maptime/lexington/_posts/2014-12-09-maptimelex-december-meetup.md

 rsvp: https://www.eventbrite.com/e/december-meetup-tickets-14835295769
 ---

-Jessi Breen is going to be walking us through the first steps of building geostack.
+Jessi Breen is going to be walking us through the first steps of building a geostack.
 What does this mean?
 We're gonna be downloading OSM data, styling it in TileMill and making some tiles!

 Make sure you take care of the pre-meetup installs.
 The steps are outlined in Eric Theise's ["Let's Talk about Your Geostack" slides](http://erictheise.github.io/geostack-deck/#/).
 Additionally, you'll need to install [Virtual Box](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).